September 17, 2020 9:40 PM

 As of today, there are 69 individuals hospitalized in New Mexico for COVID-19.
 This number may include individuals who tested positive for COVID-19 out of state but are currently hospitalized in New Mexico.
 This number does not include New Mexicans who tested positive for COVID-19 and may have been transferred to a hospital out of state.

 As of today, there are 15,106 COVID-19 cases designated as having recovered by the New Mexico Department of Health.

-The Department of Health has identified at least one positive COVID-19 case in residents and/or staff in the past 28 days at the following long-term care and acute care facilities:
+The Department of Health has identified at least one positive COVID-19 case in residents and/or staff in the past 28 days at the following long-term care facilities: